Anyone who is aggrieved by a conviction or sentence imposed by a Magistrates Court in England and Wales has a right of appeal to the Crown Court.

 This is an all too familiar situation.
 It is perfectly understandable that you would think it appropriate to attend Court unrepresented.
 It shows an admirable faith in the Justice system’s ability to do what it is supposed to do – provide justice.
 The harsh reality is that unrepresented defendants rarely do their case justice as they lack the knowledge of the legal system and the objectivity required.

 Luckily there is an appeal process that can be utilised in this situation.
 If you are aggrieved by the Court’s decision, it’s worth obtaining some advice about whether an appeal would be worthwhile.
 We have successfully appealed many other cases where our client was initially unrepresented.

 Rather than appealing to the Crown Court, you may also appeal on a point of law to the High Court.
 This can be done either using the case stated procedure, in which you would ask the lower Court to set out the question of law which needs to be determined by the High Court or by way of Judicial Review.
 You can only appeal to the High Court if you believe that an error of law has been made as opposed to simply disagreeing with the decision on the basis of fact.
 Such appeals are less common than appeals to the Crown Court and tend to be more expensive so you must be sure that you have strong grounds before going down this route.

-There is a 21-day time limit to lodge an appeal to the Crown Court following which can only be extended by applying for leave to the Crown Court judge.
+Appeals must be made to the Crown Court within 21 days (extensions may be granted by the Crown Court judge).
 Appeals by way of case stated to the High Court must be lodged within 21 days of the lower Court’s decision – this period cannot be extended.
 Appeal by way of Judicial Review must be lodged as quickly as possible and in any event within 3 months.